AGTTeam/MonoPriData/patch_readme.txt

 Method:
 1) Download and install WIT
 2) Unzip 'MonopriPatch'
+4) Move your copy of the .iso to the root of the MonopriPatch folder (where the 'patcher.bat' is)
-3) Drag and drop your .iso file onto the 'patcher.bat' and wait for the process to complete.
+3) Drag and drop the .iso file onto the 'patcher.bat' and wait for the process to complete.
 (It may take some time.)
-4) You should now have a file called 'monopri_patched.iso' in the same location as the original .iso
+4) You should now have a file called 'monopri_patched.iso' in the same location

 Note: If you have previously played the original game in Dolphin, the game's title and banner image may still appear in Japanese.
 You can update this by right-clicking on the game in the file list, selecting 'Open Wii Save Folder', and deleting the 'banner.bin'.
 Then, in Dolphin, go to View > Purge Game List Cache.
 The banner image will now appear as a grey 'X', and will update after you open and save the game.

+--TROUBLESHOOTING--

+If you are unable to get WIT to install correctly, you can try the following alternative patching method:
+1) Navigate to the 'bin' subfolder, inside the folder which you downloaded and unzipped to install WIT
+2) Copy all of the files from the patch, and your unpatched .iso, into that folder
+3) Drag and drop the .iso file onto the 'patcher.bat' (now both located inside the 'bin' folder), and wait for the process to complete
+4) You should now have a file called 'monopri_patched.iso' in the same location

                    *****************************************
                    *           II.
 Known Issues            *